 Any employee who has access to valuable company assets - including automobiles, expensive equipment, and cash – could be a potential theft risk.
 Employee theft bonds protect the company against losses associated with employee theft.
-Particularly in the early stages of business, a significant financial loss due to employee theft can result in bankruptcy for business.
+Particularly in the early stages of business, a significant financial loss due to employee theft can result in bankruptcy for the business.

 It is suggested that employees are bonded from the day they are hired.
 If an employer finds that an employee is unable to be bonded due to their history of fraudulent behavior, the employer can decide whether this employee is a good fit for the business.